guergana/r_e_m_o_t_e/docs/Pi_Setup.md

 In the terminal you will only see the output of the python-osc server, because the node server is running on the background (for now we care only about the last part of the chain).

 \*\* If you want to go through this process yourself don't forget to change the permissions of the bash file, otherwise you won't be able to run it.
-You can do so by running `chmod +x .start.sh`
+You can do so by running `chmod +x start.sh`